How to fill out a 1099 NEC form

 Filing late or omitting required forms.You must send Copy A to the IRS and Copy B to the contractor on time.
 Late or incomplete submissions can lead to fines, even if the payment info is correct.

-The big one: confusing W2 employees with 1099 contractors.The biggest and most expensive mistake: misclassifying a W-2 employee as a 1099 contractor.
+The big one: Confusing W2 employees with 1099 contractors.The biggest and most expensive mistake: misclassifying a W-2 employee as a 1099 contractor.
 If you control how and when someone works, odds are they should be on payroll, not a 1099.

 Compliance can be tricky when filling out a 1099 NEC form, especially when managing a large, global contractor base.
 But with the right tools, it doesnโ€™t have to be.

-With Payoneer Workforce Management, you can transform complex processes into streamlined operations and have more time to focus on your business.
+You can transform complex processes into streamlined operations and have more time to focus on your business.

 FAQs